Rogier02/webserv/README.md

 ## Introduction

-The aim of this project was to create an HTTP server using c++ in a non-blocking manner.
+The aim of this project was to create a simple HTTP server using c++ in a non-blocking manner.

-The primary functions are to store, process and deliver web pages to clients.
+It has to serve static pages and allow for uploading and deleting files.

 ## About HTTP